 If you are lucky enough to live near health food shop that sells ginseng leaves, you could try adding some leaves to a salad.
 Alternatively, you could try drinking ginseng tea.
 As a final resort, you may have to make do with some ginseng tablets.

 Beef is also a food that increases testosterone levels, but if you decide to go for a steak try to keep it lean.
 The fat beef provides is the saturated kind, so it’s not good for your waistline or your health.

 So, what is it about beef that makes it such a good food for producing increases in testosterone levels?
 As with many other testosterone boosting foods, it all boils down to the amount of zinc it contains.
 A three-ounce steak (braised) provides around 7 mg.

 Let’s not forget steak is a good source of protein as well.
 When you eat a serving of steak, all that zinc helps push up your testosterone levels, creating a superior anabolic environment.
-Then the protein the steak provides gives the muscles the amino acids they need for muscle building.
+Then the protein the steak provides gives the muscles the amino acids they need for muscle building and bulking up.

 Ugg-ug-ug-ug… It seems Popeye was onto something when he used spinach to get his muscles pumped up and ready to go.

 Does spinach boost testosterone?
 You betcha.
 Although it’s not a particularly potent source, it contains zinc.
 It’s got some magnesium too and that’s a testosterone booster as well.

 However, don’t go selling it short, spinach does a lot more for your muscles than you may think.
 For one thing, it’s a good source of nitrates.
 This allows it to boost nitric oxide and improve blood flow to the muscles.